Using yFiles Layout with Eclipse and GEF

 Installation Instructions and Usage

-2. Extract the attached zip file and copy the y.jar file from your yFiles Layout distribution to the com.yworks.gef.layout directory.
+1. Extract the attached zip file and copy the y.jar file from your yFiles for Java Layout distribution to the com.yworks.gef.layout directory.

-9. Use the "Organic Layout" toolbar entry to perform a layout.
-The layout is undoable and animated.
+7. Use one of the layout toolbar entries to perform a layout.
+The layout is undoable and animated (currently not for edge bends).

 Remarks